 Place the dough on a floured surface and knead* for 10 minutes or until smooth and elastic.

 Place in a lightly oiled bowl and cover.
-Leave dough to rise in a warm spot (but not directly in sunlight) for one hour or until doubled in size.
+Leave dough to rise in a warm spot (but not directly in sunlight) for two hours or until doubled in size.

 Transfer the dough out on to a floured surface and briefly knead the dough (3 - 4 times).
 Roll the dough out into a long log shape and then cut into 9 equal pieces.